Category Archives: Academically speaking

 The no-nos

 No theory.
 A good case should be a description of an interesting situation, frequently a decision point – and nothing else.
-This means that there should be no theory and no discussion of the case in the case itself.
+This means that there should be no theory and no discussion of the case in the case itself – so do not characterise an innovation as disruptive or say that something is an example of an agency problem (unless it is said by one of the protagonists).
 Save that for the teaching note, or write a separate academic article about it.
 Not only does this make the case more realistic, it also means it can be used for more purposes than the one initially envisioned.
 This can be quite challenging for the traditional academic writer – but it is actually good practice to only present the facts (though, of course, which facts you choose to present constitute a discussion of sorts).

 No hero, no villain.
 When teaching students how to analyze a case, I always start by saying that for most business situations, if is useful to begin the analysis with the assumption that people are not stupid and not evil.
 Consequently, when you write a case, make sure it has no heroes and no villains.
 If a case has a clear-cut hero or villain, it is a sign that you have not done enough research.
 Write things so that the students can see the issue from many perspectives.

 No judgement.
-I frequently find, when reading prospective teaching cases, especially if written with the help of the communications department of a company, that judgements tend to be embedded in the text itself, though it is supposed to be as neutral and purely descriptive as possible.
-Do not write that a company is “leading” – instead, describe what they do, perhaps adding a bit of industry numbers for comparison, and let the decision about how leading the company is be up to the student.
-Do not write “Smith was a highly accomplished manager, leading a successful technology implementation.”
+I frequently find, when reading prospective teaching cases – especially if written with the help of a communications department – that judgements tend to be embedded in the text itself, though it is supposed to be as neutral and purely descriptive as possible.
+So, do not write that a company is “leading”.
+Instead, describe what they do, perhaps adding a bit of industry numbers for comparison.
+Let the decision about how leading the company is be up to the student.
+For example, do not write “Smith was a highly accomplished manager, leading a successful technology implementation.”
 Instead, write “Smith, at 29, was promoted to be the youngest vice president in company history after conceiving and overseeing the introduction of the first machine learning platform in the industry.”

 No consultingese.
 Be very careful of weasel terms – is the company embarking on a strategic alliance or merely collaborating with another company for a specific purpose?
 (As a friend of mine said: “I buy all my socks at Marks and Spencer.
 That does not mean I have a strategic alliance with them.”)
 Avoid terms that are not well defined, and be precise in your language.
-Remember, a teaching case has the longest legs when it describes a human situation (since humans change slowly) and to not tie the narrative to specifically to a technology or a situation.
+Remember, a teaching case has the longest legs when it describes a human situation (since humans change slowly) – so do not not tie the narrative to specifically to a technology.
 (See the example of Fabritek below.)
-I quite often use old technology cases, and when the students complain, ask them to take out a pen and change the dates mentioned to current times, update the technology capabilities accordingly – and see if anything else changes.
+That being said, I quite often use old technology cases.
+If the students complain, ask them to take out a pen and change the dates mentioned to last year, update the technology capabilities accordingly – and see if anything else changes.

 Dramatic structure